CyanogenMod/android_external_llvm/docs/CMake.rst

   Extra flags to use when compiling C++ source files.

 **BUILD_SHARED_LIBS**:BOOL
-  Flag indicating is shared libraries will be built.
+  Flag indicating if shared libraries will be built.
 Its default value is OFF.
-Shared libraries are not supported on Windows and not recommended in the other OSes.
+Shared libraries are not supported on Windows and not recommended on the other OSes.

 .. _LLVM-specific variables: